Alicepinch/everything-vegan/TESTING.md

     if created_by or session['user'] == "admin":
         recipes_data.delete_one(recipe)

         for users in users_saved:
             users_data.update_many(
                 users, {"$pull": {"saved_recipes": ObjectId(recipe_id)}})
         flash("Recipe Succesfully Removed!")
-    else:

     flash("Not your recipe to delete!")
     return redirect(url_for("recipes"))

 ```